 Randi Zuckerberg explained the challenges of maintaining a work/life balance in her tweet, “The entrepreneur’s dilemma: Maintaining friendships.
 Building a great company.
 Spending time w/family.
 Staying fit.
 Getting sleep.
 Pick 3.”
-Now this is not just an entrepreneur’s dilemma.
-All of us go through this everyday, and a lot of us choose to sacrifice sleep.
+Now, this is not just an entrepreneur’s dilemma.
+All of us go through this every day, and a lot of us choose to sacrifice sleep.
 Bad idea!

-I have not been sleeping much these past few weeks, and I noticed that though I spend more hours at work, I am not as efficient as my well rested self.
+I have not been sleeping much these past few weeks, and I noticed that though I spend more hours at work, I am not as efficient as my well-rested self.
 And then I stumbled on The Economics of Sleep, and it opened my eyes (helped me realise that I should get more shut-eye).
-The podcast talks about how lack of sleep affects cognitive reasoning and how it is a potential health hazard.
+The podcast talks about how the lack of sleep affects cognitive reasoning and how it is a potential health hazard.
 So sleep is a big deal.
 But why do we take it so lightly?

 “Burning the midnight oil.”
 That’s why!
-We’ve been told that someone who sleep less, works harder and thus, more likely to succeed.
+We’ve been told that someone who sleep less, works harder and thus, is more likely to succeed.
 (Yes, they work harder.
 That’s because their brains stop functioning at optimal efficiency after a point).
 We have to move away from this Industrial Age thinking and look at sleep as mandatory, not optional.

 So where do we start?
 With our education system.
 I remember sitting up late to study/complete assignments/work on projects back when I was in college.
 I’m sure most you did too.
 And many students still do.
 Aren’t we jeopardising the future of our species by pushing the next generation to make the same mistakes we did?
 To begin with, our education system has a production line format, and we have to change that.
 How do we do that?
 Well, I don’t know.
 But it’s time we fixed it.